20 of the Best Things to Sell on eBay

 Is your child dying to get their hands on a toy that is no longer made?
 Do you want to find something that hearkens back to your childhood?
 Well, there are other people like you, and selling old toys or items that are no longer made might be a good ticket to the online marketplace.

 If you’re thinking specifically of selling old toys, we have some tips for you.
-A sealed boxed Furby from 1999 is selling for almost $200 on eBay right now, so you can make a killing off of this.
+This Millennium Y2K Furby sealed in a box is selling for $72.99, so you can make a killing off of this.

 13. Large Pine Cones

 A walk through your backyard might yield you your next sale on eBay.
 You can sell pine cones.
 Yes, you heard it here first.
-A dozen ponderosa pine cones can make as much as $10.
-And if you have any extra left over, think about making them into a budget Halloween costume for your kid.
+A set of 25 red pine cones can get you as much as $16.95.

 14. Empty Toilet Paper Rolls